awslabs/aws-deployment-framework/docs/admin-guide.md

 Bootstrapping of AWS accounts is a convenient way to apply a baseline to an account or sub-set of accounts based on the structure of your AWS Organization.

-When deploying ADF via the Serverless Application Repository, a CodeCommit repository titled `aws-deployment-framework-bootstrap` will also be created.
+When deploying ADF, a CodeCommit repository titled `aws-deployment-framework-bootstrap` will also be created.
 This repository acts as an entry point for bootstrapping templates.
 The definition of which templates are applied to which Organization Unit are defined